VerschuerenTom/Chartino/README.md

 //new MouseTooltip
 const tooltip = new MouseTooltip(getTooltipHtml)
-//position the tooltip 10 pixel to the bottom and 10 pixels to the top of the mouse. tooltip.positionCallback = (x:number,y:number) => ({x: x +10, y: y +10}) lineChart
+//position the tooltip 10 pixels to the bottom and 10 pixels to the top of the mouse. tooltip.positionCallback = (x:number,y:number) => ({x: x +10, y: y +10}) lineChart
     .setTooltip(tooltip)